continuedev/continue/docs/docs/customize/model-providers/more/watsonx.md

 ### Configuration Options

-Add the full watsonx URL to `watsonxFullUrl` if you are using a custom endpoint.
-When `watsonxFullUrl` is set, `watsonxUrl` and `watsonxApiVersion` are ignored.
+Add the deployment ID to `deploymentID` if you are using a custom deployment endpoint.

 ```json title="~/.continue/config.json"
 {